OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ### 1.3.1.
 High Level Data Flow
 <a name="HighLevelDataFlow"></a>

-The <span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span>high-level data flow is shown below:
+The OFShigh-level data flow is shown below:
 ![](./images/IOFS_DataFlow.png)
 The control and data are composed of the following: